 #!/bin/bash echo Hello, $1!

 You can execute the shell script like the following:

 File type details of the script can be viewed using the file command:

 $ file hello.sh hello.sh: Bourne-Again shell script, ASCII text executable

-Some of the caveats of using such script is that the code is clearly visible and it might not be as performant as running a compiled program.
+One of the caveats of using such script is that the code is clearly visible, and it might not be as performant as running a compiled program.

 $ shc -f hello.sh

 $ ls -l hello* -rw-rw-r-- 1 user user 29 Mar 14 07:37 hello.sh -rwxrwxr-x 1 user user 14960 Mar 14 07:39 hello.sh.x -rw-rw-r-- 1 user user 10047 Mar 14 07:39 hello.sh.x.c